Stefan Kirtiklis: War time experiences

-After the occupation of Vilnius by the Red Army and the Soviet annexation of Lithuania, Kirtiklis was arrested by the NKVD in October 1940 and deported to a camp on the Pechora River, in Komi, where he stayed until March 1942.
+After the occupation of Vilnius by the Red Army and the Soviet occupation of Lithuania, Kirtiklis was arrested by the NKVD in October 1940 and deported to a camp on the Pechora River, in Komi, where he stayed until March 1942.
 Liberated after the Sikorski–Mayski agreement, he left the Soviet Union as a civilian refugee with the Anders' Army in the summer of 1942 and settled in Palestine.

 From 1943, he was a member of the board of the Union of Polish Patriots in Palestine in the Middle East.
 From March to May 1944, he co-edited the press organ of the Union of Entrepreneurs and Employers (ZPP), Biuletyn Wolnej Polski ('Free Poland Bulletin').
 He tried to leave for Moscow, where he was summoned at the end of 1944.
 After this, on April 30, 1945, he arrived in Warsaw and took up the position of deputy director of a department in the Ministry of Supply and Trade, later working in the Ministry of Recovered Territories as a department director.